DataDog/hiring-engineers/answers.md

 ![Latency per page](https://lh3.googleusercontent.com/seIEl7liuRHV6VL9ZK-GNpUCGrCPhMPTZAF_g6gCTeE=s0 "Latency_StackLayer.png")

-We can see that the sollicitations are different and more importantly, one sollicitation stopped earlier than the other (page /, tagged as N/A).
+We can see that the sollicitations are different and more importantly, one sollicitation stopped earlier than the other (page /, tagged as N/A), which is due to the parameters I set for the load testing commands.

 ----------
 ##Level4
 ####Counting the pages with Dogstatsd
 This graph sums up everything concerning the page views.
 ![Global Page Views](https://lh3.googleusercontent.com/FwhjJQCvCPzUFtiAvCnhFHDgsMwNSm3ngLfKUiuwC7A=s0 "CountOfPages_StackedLines.png")
 Indeed, the dotted lines reprensent each page (only two of them are represented).
-And the stack graph on the background helps to see the sum of both, as we can see the yellow part stands for the sum, and we can distinguish every contribution by it's position in the stack (i.e. the orange represents the contribution of the detail page).
+And the stack graph in the background helps to see the sum of both, as we can see the yellow part stands for the sum, and we can distinguish every contribution by it's position in the stack (i.e. the orange represents the contribution of the detail page).
 Additionally, I've been using the dogstatsd since the very beginning to increment my variables.

 ####Bonus Question: